Goleta Valley Bureau

 Sergeant Noel Rivas leads the Motor Traffic Unit of the City of Goleta Police Department.
 The Motor Traffic Unit’s mission is to maintain the normal and safe flow of vehicle and pedestrian traffic throughout the City of Goleta.
 The Traffic Unit uses several means to conduct their mission, including the use of radar speed detection devices, and vehicle and motorcycle patrols.

 In addition to regular traffic patrol, the unit also performs the following important safety duties:

 Public Announcements and Updates

-Senior Deputy Dave Valadez is the Community Resource Deputy for the City of Goleta.
+Senior Deputy Ehren Rauch is the Community Resource Deputy for the City of Goleta.
 The goals of the Community Resource Deputy position are to help solve chronic problems by working collaboratively with citizens and other agencies and empowering residents with the knowledge of how to make their neighborhoods safer.

 Senior Deputy George Hedricks is the School Resource Deputy (SRD) for the City of Goleta.
 SRD Hedricks is a trusted and integral member of the school staff; in fact he was selected as the Dos Pueblos High School Varsity Baseball Team Head Coach in 2016.
 His input on a variety of issues, not necessarily limited to law enforcement issues, is sought by school administration and staff on a regular basis as well as students and parents.

 SRD Hedricks was awarded the 2017 Honorary Service Award from the Dos Pueblos High School PTA.
 SRD Hedricks works with the most vulnerable members of the City’s population, teenagers.
 His impact upon this demographic has a profound, positive outcome that shapes their lives into becoming productive, law abiding citizens within our community.

 You can contact Senior Deputy Hedricks at (805) 968-2541 x 4573 or via email at email@example.com.